carltonstith/fitness-now/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

+The mock API is protected using jsonwebtoken.

+## Back-End Development server

+To run the back-end for our application, you will need to open a terminal window and run `json-server --watch db.json`.
+Open a new tab or use [Postman](https://www.postman.com/) and issue a GET request at `http://localhost:3000`.
+This will serve the data.

-## Development server
+## Front-End Development server

-Run `ng serve` for a dev server.
+To run the front-end of our application, you will need to run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding